r8vnhill/python-dibs/README.md

 - Comprehensions (lists, sets, dictionaries)
 - Collection transformations and filtering
 - Optional values and configuration logic
+- Pythonic patterns for executable scripts

+It also uses [`uv`](https://github.com/astral-sh/uv) as a fast and modern Python package manager to simplify running examples and managing environments.
+This is aligned with the course's goal of exploring clean build systems and reproducible development workflows.

 All examples are intended for **educational purposes**, helping learners understand core concepts before applying them in larger systems or libraries.